 5. Then continue this process till the walls are stripped.

-Always read safety instructions before using wall paper strippers, as they get hot and are dangerous!
+Always read safety instructions before using wallpaper strippers as they get hot and are dangerous!

-Now again if you have a vinyl wallpaper or it has been painted over, you do as above score the paper with a blade.
-Using the same approach, you start at the top of the wall holding the now steaming plate against the wall, you will have to judge how long to hold it in the one place, it depends on the paper and the number of layers, etc.
+1. Now again if you have a vinyl wallpaper or it has been painted over, you do as above and score the paper with a blade.
+Using the same approach, you start at the top of the wall holding the now steaming plate against the wall.
+You will have to judge how long to hold it in the one place, it depends on the paper and the number of layers, etc.

-Use a drop cloth to protect your floors, if you have wooden floors in your room, make sure you tidy up as you go keeping the paper off the floor, because if sticky wall paper drys to your wooden floor it can be as hard to remove as from the wall!
+Use a drop cloth to protect your floors.
+If you have wooden floors in your room, make sure you tidy up as you go keeping the paper off the floor, because if sticky wallpaper dries on your wooden floor it can be as hard to remove as it is from the wall!